-Postgraduate (EU) students who are not in receipt of a Higher Education Grant, Repeat students and all other students, should have half of the required fee paid prior to registration and the balance before the 31st January 2016.
+Postgraduate (EU) students who are not in receipt of a Higher Education Grant, repeat students and all other students, should have half of the required fee plus the student levy paid prior to registration and the balance before the 31st January 2018.
 Late payment fees of €50 will apply.

-Details of the Pontifical University’s bank account, into which fee payments should be made, are as follows:
+Alternatively, details of the Pontifical University’s bank account, into which fee payments can be made, are as follows:

 IBAN: IE37 AIBK 9332 0100 1548 63

-Please quote your student number and the name under which you are registered at the University on all bank transactions.
-Students are advised to use the bank giro system rather than sending cash or cheques directly to the Accounts Office.
+It is vital that you quote your student number and the name under which you are registered at the University on all bank transactions.

 Higher Education Grants: